Tyler football great Ronnie "Bo" Lee passes away

-Ronnie "Bo" Lee Sr., who was one of the best players to don a John Tyler jersey and went on to play 15 years in the NFL, has passed away, family and friends said.
+Ronnie "Bo" Lee Sr., who was one of the best players to don a John Tyler jersey and one of a select group of players in the NFL to start at three different positions, has passed away, family and friends said.

 Graveside services are scheduled for 2 p.m.
 Saturday at Evergreen Memorial Park.
 It will be under the direction of John R. Harmon Undertaking Co.
 Apostle Jacob McKenzie will perform the service.